tkiat/theerawat.kiatdarakun.com/README.md

 ### Navbar Water Flow (Desktop Only)

 A letter consists of two SVGs: a display border and a mask to hide water outside the border.
-For each Raleway letter (from Google font), I import it into Inkscape and generate these 2 SVGs.
+For each Raleway letter (from Google Fonts), I import it into Inkscape and generate these 2 SVGs.
 Two pipes are added to the top and bottom of each letter to make the flow realistic.

 There was a tiny (around 1px) unknown space between two adjacent SVGs in both Chrome and Firefox so I add extra space at two end of each letter and then use negative margin to remove that.
 As for the animation, a total of 12 animations are required.
 Take a look at [this document](doc/water-animation.md) for details.